askST: New to filing income tax? Here’s a guide

 For parent relief, a taxpayer living with one dependant would be able to have $9,000 deducted from their tax bill.
 However, if there are two taxpayers maintaining the same dependant with all of them living in the same household, the taxpayers are not allowed to claim $18,000 in total, but must divide the $9,000 between themselves.

-Q: Can I make changes after I have filed, or after receiving my tax bill?
+Q: Can I make changes after I have filed or after receiving my tax bill?

-A: If you need to make changes after filing the original Income Tax Return, you can re-file on myTax Portal within seven days of your previous submission or by April 18, whichever is earlier.
+A: If you need to make changes after filing the original income tax return, you can refile on myTax Portal within seven days of your previous submission or by April 18, whichever is earlier.

-For the YA2024, Iras has begun issuing taxpayers their tax bills, also known as the Notice of Assessment.
+For YA2024, Iras has begun issuing taxpayers their tax bills, also known as the Notice of Assessment.

 Most taxpayers will receive their bills from the end of April 2024.

-You are encouraged to check and ensure that your income details and relief claims are accurate in the bill – if there is other income or claims not shown in the bill, inform Iras of the discrepancy using the Object to Assessment digital service on the myTax Portal within 30 days.
+You are encouraged to check and ensure that your income details and relief claims are accurate in the bill – if other incomes or claims are not shown in the bill, inform Iras of the discrepancy using the Object to Assessment digital service on myTax Portal within 30 days.

-Taxpayers who realised they have made an error in their tax returns are encouraged to notify Iras voluntarily, “in a timely manner”, to correct their errors.
+Taxpayers who realise they have made an error in their tax returns are encouraged to notify Iras voluntarily, “in a timely manner”, to correct their errors.

 Under the Iras Voluntary Disclosure Programme, the tax agency is prepared to reduce penalties for voluntary disclosures that meet the qualifying conditions.